 - If a reaction should occur within 48 hours, this could be in the form of redness, itching, swelling or similar.
-Immediately remove your patch test (if you have a home test kit) and seek advice from a GP or pharmacist.
+Immediately remove your patch test and seek advice from a GP or pharmacist.
 Even if only a slight reaction occurs, we will not be able to carry out the tint part of the treatment.

 - Please be aware that if you are taking antihistamines or other medications, they can mask a reaction during the patch test but may not be strong enough to counter a full reaction after the treatment which is an increased risk.
 You can decline the tint stage if you are concerned.